zuzanaj/haddocking.github.io/education/HADDOCK-24/XL-MS-oligomer-24/index.md

 #### Definition of restraints

 If everything went well, the interface window should have updated itself and it should now show the list of residues for all molecules.
+Skip the definition of active and passive residues and click on the  "Next" button at the bottom of the **Input parameters** window, which proceeds to the  **Distance Restraint menu**  menu of the **Docking Parameters** window.

 * **Step 6:** Input the cross-links distance restraints and turn on center-of-mass restraints.
-For this click on the "Next" button at the bottom left of the interface in the **Input parameters window** and continue to the **Distance Restraint menu**.

 <a class="prompt prompt-info">
 Input under the unambiguous distance restraints the cross-links distance restraints file _crosslinks-restraints.tbl_